840309695/xuguang/readme.txt

 t is a version control system.
 Git is free software
-crrating a new branch is quick.
+crrating a new branch is quick. sime